goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

     caption="Far from length matched JTAG connections"
 >}}

-And yet, here we are shoving breadboard wires between our debugger and the board.
+Yet, here we are shoving breadboard wires between our debugger and the board.
-On the flip side, we can increase the skew tolerance by slowing down the TCK clock signal and it just so happens that OpenOCD allows us to easily control the debugger clock speed.
-As such there is no need for a custom connector and we can work around this.
+Since OpenOCD allows us to easily control the debugger clock speed, we can increase the skew tolerance by slowing down the TCK clock signal.
+As such there is no immediate need for a custom connector but we will not be able to reach the maximum JTAG speeds.

 {{< alert >}}
 If no clock speed is specified OpenOCD sets the clock speed at 100MHz.
-This is to high for our case.
+This is too high in our case.
-As such, latter in the article, I will be setting the JTAG clock down to 1MHz for probing and programming will be done at 10MHz.
+As such, latter in the article, I will be setting the JTAG clock down to 1MHz for probing and reset,
-Both speeds show no issues.
+programming will be done at 10MHz.
+No issues were encountered at these speeds.
 {{< /alert >}}

 ## OpenOCD